Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 **What I'm solving:** Identifying the specific drop-off points in the conversion funnel and quantifying the revenue impact of fixing them.

 ## Key Insights:
-1. Massive drop-off at product view - 67% of visitors never even look at a product page
+1. Massive drop-off at product view - 86.11% of visitors never even look at a product page
 2. Mobile is broken - Mobile converts at 0.49% vs desktop's 1.73% (72% worse)
 3. Cart abandonment crisis - 74.84% of people who add items don't complete purchase
 4. Direct traffic converts best - 2.3% conversion rate vs 0.8% for social media
-5. Checkout is the killer - We lose 41% of users between cart and starting checkout
+5. Checkout is the killer - We lose 54% of users between cart and starting checkout
-6. Geographic Spread - Customers from 200+ countries, with US dominating
+6. Geographic Spread - Customers from 200+ countries, with US dominating followed by Venezuela and Canada.

 ## Business Recommendations
 1. **Need to fix mobile experience immediately**
-   • Mobile is 42% of traffic but only 23% of revenue
+   • Mobile traffic leaks value 24% of visits but only 9% of purchases; converts 72% worse than desktop.
    • We need to focus on site speed and simplified navigation
-2. **Simplify checkout process**
+3. **Simplify checkout process**
    • Reduce from 5 steps to 2-3 steps
    • Add guest checkout option (no forced account creation)